08 May Benefits of an Energy Consultant: Increase Profits, Reduce Carbon Footprints, and Improve Occupant Comfort, Health and Safety

-1. Expand staff capabilities without full-time costs with personalized service.
+1. Expand staff capabilities with personalized service without full-time costs.

-When you or your staff is busy with other operational demands and lack the time to support energy saving activities, an energy consultant provides valuable resources.
+When you and your staff are busy with other operational demands and lack the time to support energy saving activities, an energy consultant provides valuable resources.
 They can also be less costly than hiring an energy manager full-time.

-So when your staff is time constrained, knows what needs to be done but don’t have the time to do it or follow up, an energy consultant can provide to ensure efficient building and equipment operation and on-going energy savings.
+So, when your staff is time-constrained, even if they know what needs to be done, they may not have the time to do it or follow up.
+An energy consultant can provide to ensure efficient building and equipment operation and on-going energy savings.

 You will also benefit from personalized service and strategic planning.
 A high quality, energy consultant will always work to understand your needs, goals and constraints, and act as if they are a member of your team.
 Any proposed projects and activities will align with your objectives and expectations to realize your desired outcomes.
 They can also help you form strategic plans for long-term energy use and sustainability goals.

-2. Bring unique expertise and point of view.
+2. Bring the unique expertise of a team and an outside point of view.

 Not all staff may have the expertise to identify and implement equipment retrofits or control changes in your buildings.
 Energy consultants bring their specialized training and expertise of complex building operations and knowledge of different types of energy using systems, from HVAC to lighting, and various control systems to optimize your buildings and portfolio energy use.
 Many energy consultants can also identify water saving opportunities.

 Optimal energy saving projects can look very different across sectors.
 There are industry specific best practices and energy saving opportunities that energy consultants can identify and implement of which internal staff might not be aware.
 For example, a grocery store will have different energy saving needs and opportunities than a school district or office building.